Top 10 Things You Should Never Do at Work

 Your boss didn't hire you because she needed a robot.
 She hired you because you had knowledge, skills, and abilities that make you great at what you do.
 This means you need to speak up and share your ideas.
 After you've expressed your doubts about an idea and your boss says she still wants you to do it her way, do it that way, but use your intellect to present new ideas.

-We really shouldn't have to say this, but so many people break so many laws all of the time, they obviously don't think it's a big deal.
+This really shouldn't have to be said, but so many people break so many laws all of the time, they obviously don't think it's a big deal.
 Think about speeding.
 Everyone does it, right?
 But don't do it when you're driving on company business.
 What about working off the clock?
 You shouldn't do that either.
-Don't sign things you're not legally authorized to sign.
+Don't sign documents you're not legally authorized to sign.
 Don't do drugs.
 Don't let regulations slide.
 Be a stickler for legality.

 Recommend Your Friends Because They Are Your Friends

-But, don't recommend someone just because you are friends.
+But, don't recommend a person just because you are friends.
 That tends to end up as a disaster.
 Remember, it's not just about the referral bonus and it's not just about getting your friend a job, it's about your reputation.
-If you know your friend is a slacker, don't recommend her.
+If you know or even worry about the possibility that your friend is a slacker, don't recommend her.

 Spread Germs Around the Office